Kitsuki Station

+Kitsuki Station (杵築駅, Kitsuki-eki) is a passenger railway station located in the city of Kitsuki, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 99.2 km from the starting point of the line at Kokura.

 Layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side platform and an island platform serving three tracks.
 The station building is a timber structure of traditional Japanese design, built to resemble a Japanese castle.
 It houses a staffed ticket window, a waiting area and a tourist information centre.
 Access to the island platform is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The private Kyushu Railway had, by 1909, through acquisition and its own expansion, established a track from Kokura to Yanagigaura.
 The Kyushu Railway was nationalised on 1 July 1907.
 Japanese Government Railways (JGR), designated the track as the Hōshū Main Line on 12 October 1909 and expanded it southwards in phases, with Hiji opening as the new southern terminus on 22 March 1911.
 On the same day, Kitsuki was opened as an intermediate station on the new track.
 On 15 December 1923, the Hōshū Main Line was renamed the Nippō Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 In 2015, the local town tourism association opened a tourist information centre at the station, replacing a kiosk which had closed the previous year.